dwa-studio/ps-mst-cli/docs/commands.md

-# Command Reference for ps-mst-cli
+# Command Reference for pmst

 TODO: Add your command reference here